 It is always a balancing act to discuss fixing interest rates.
+Especially with rates so low at present.

 In understanding longer term plan and objectives, fixing interest rates may or may not be a part of your strategy.